 The Project has been assessed overall by this Mid-Term Review as being Moderately Satisfactory.
 The Mid-Term Review acknowledges the achievements to-date of the project but considers that there is still a significant programme of work required to complete the project within the next year and rates the output delivery as Moderately Satisfactory.
 The project builds directly on the success of the Strategic Action Programme and is highly relevant to the countries of the region and the strategies of UNEP and the Relevance is considered to be Highly Satisfactory.
 The project has been effective in establishing 12 refugia sites and undertaking multiple workshops, capacity development and awareness raising activities, and has been rated as been rated as Satisfactory.
-The efficiency of project managers, the slow contracting of some countries to implement pilots and the inevitable delays resulting from COVID, resulting in a two-year no-cost extension.
+The efficiency of project execution is rated as Moderately Satisfactory due to the delays associated with the change of project managers, the slow contracting of some countries to implement pilots and the inevitable delays resulting from COVID, resulting in a two-year no-cost extension.
 The overall sustainability of the project's activities is considered to be Likely through the support of an active regional fisheries organisation and strong support from the countries demonstrated by the endorsed Strategic Action Programme.